All Episodes

 I've never wanted that reaction.

-So I'm I'm gonna buy personally.
+So I'm going to buy personally.

-I am actually going to have a number of these adopt a soldier subscriptions bought and paid for by me on my super secret credit card.
+I am actually going to have a number of these Adopt-a-Soldier subscriptions bought and paid for by me on my super secret credit card.

-I'm gonna do it.
+I'm going to do it.

-I'm gonna buy some too.
+I'm going to buy some too.

-I don't want anybody to think that it's all up to you.
+I don't want anybody to think that it's all up to you because it's a great idea.

 Now, here's the second thing that I learned during the break.